frictionlessdata/datapackage/data-packages/index.md

 It MAY contain any number of attributes.
 All attributes at the first level not otherwise specified here are considered `metadata` attributes.

-The hash MUST contain a `resources` attribute and metadata attributes defined as 'required' below.
+A valid descriptor MUST contain both a `name` and a `resources` attibute.
+These fields, and additional metadata attributes, are described in the "Required Fields" section below.

 Here is an illustrative example of a datapackage JSON file: